JetBrains/teamcity-documentation/topics/docker-compose.md

 When using Docker Compose with images which support [HEALTHCHECK](https://docs.docker.com/engine/reference/builder/#healthcheck), TeamCity will wait for the `healthy` status of all containers that support this parameter.

 If the start of Docker Compose was successful, the TeamCity agent will register the `TEAMCITY_DOCKER_NETWORK` environment variable containing the name of the Docker Compose default network.
-This network will be passed transparently to the [Docker Wrapper](docker-wrapper.md) when it is used in some build runners.
+This network will be passed transparently to the [](container-wrapper.md) when it is used in some build runners.

 <seealso>
         <category ref="admin-guide">
-            <a href="integrating-teamcity-with-docker.md">Integrating TeamCity with Docker</a>
+            <a href="integrating-teamcity-with-container-managers.md">Integrating TeamCity with Docker</a>
             <a href="configuring-connections-to-docker.md">Configuring Connections to Docker</a>
-            <a href="docker-support.md">Docker Support feature</a>
+            <a href="container-support.md">Container Support feature</a>
             <a href="docker.md">Docker runner</a>
-            <a href="docker-wrapper.md">Docker Wrapper extension</a>
+            <a href="container-wrapper.md">Container Wrapper extension</a>
         </category>
 </seealso>